 In addition to implementing the recommendations listed above to remedy or prevent unsuccessful Amazon products, creating an eCommerce buyer persona is also strongly advised if your business does not already have one or some in place.
 According to SharpSpring, a marketing automation platform, 82% of companies utilizing buyer persons improved their value proposition.
 In other words, buyer personas can help you enhance consumers’ shopping experience and cultivate brand loyalty.

 An eCommerce buyer persona is a detailed representation of your ideal online customer.
 Developing one before launching a new product on Amazon has the utmost potential to ensure the success of your product as they make it undeniably easier for eCommerce businesses to market their products in a way that is most receptive to shoppers.

+Nevertheless, it is a rewarding journey.
 What’s more, implementing the aforementioned recommendations also increases your chances of winning the Amazon Buy Box, which equates to winning the golden ticket to receive a tour of Charlies Chocolate Factory.
 Therefore, with Amazon seller software and the right tips derived from data-driven insights, there is no reason you cannot prevent or fix failing Amazon products or win the Amazon Buy Box of that matter.